Roller Derby FAQs

 How do skaters get on a specific team?

-The Bruisers hold tryouts every summer.
-The skaters that are accepted into the Fresh Brew Training Program work through the summer until the annual BCB draft held in the fall.
-At that time the Fresh Brews are placed onto one of the four home teams (Crazy 8’s, Maiden Milwaukee, Rushin’ Rollettes or Shevil Knevils).
-Once on a home team skaters can try out for the Brewcity Bruisers All Star team or train with the Brewcity Bruisers Battlestars (Brewcity B-team).
+The journey usually begins by joining the Brewcity Bootleggers, our recreation league, and working through the ranks — 101, 201, and 301.
+After Bootleggers 301, skaters may choose to test in the summer, and become eligible for the annual BCB draft held in the fall.
+At that time, skaters are placed onto one of the four home teams (Crazy Eights, Maiden Milwaukee, Rushin’ Rollettes or Shevil Knevils).
+Once on a home team, skaters can try out for the Travel Team and skate with the All Star team or Battlestars (Brewcity B-team).

 What is the WFTDA?